apitoolkit/apitoolkit-landing/blog/api-logs-in-cybersecurity/index.md

   - API Logs
 ---

+# API Logs: Your First Line of Defense in Cybersecurity

 ![logs](logs.png)

 As cyber threats evolve with increasing sophistication, paralleling the advancements in the technologies they target, the imperative of robust cybersecurity measures escalates for both businesses and individuals.
 Within this landscape of digital vigilance, an often-underestimated protagonist plays a critical role: API logs.
 These records, transcending their traditional view as mere byproducts of interactions with Application Programming Interfaces (APIs), are in fact pivotal resources in cybersecurity endeavors.
 They provide more than a log of transactions; they offer invaluable insights and proactive capabilities essential for identifying and countering cyber threats.